65 Fun Sight Word Activities That Work

 Learn more: @earlyyears_withmrsg

 This is one of many fun ways to use magnetic tiles for learning!
-Kids love “knocking down” word tiles with a toy car as they read each one.
+Write sight words on magnetic tiles and have students use a toy car to drive over and read each word, or stand up the tiles and knock down each word they read.

 Learn more: @travisntyler

 Have kids stick words on items that give them ideas for sentences.
-“My Mom said to wear a helmet!” = so good!
+Put the word “said” on a helmet for the sentence: “My Mom said to wear a helmet!”

 Learn more: @kinneypodlearning